mohammadrony/Java-CI-CD/README.md

 ## Project Description

-Prepared EC2 Launch template to run with Auto-scaling.
-Configured a Route 53 domain and TLS certificate with a Load balancer for the application.
-Prepared RDS database for the VPC network.
-Configured a Jenkins CI/CD pipeline to build and run a Java application in an EC2 instance.
+Prepare EC2 Launch template to run with Auto-scaling.
+Configure a Route 53 domain and TLS certificate with a Load balancer for the application.
+Prepare RDS database for the VPC network.
+Configure a Jenkins CI/CD pipeline to build and run a Java application in an EC2 instance.

 ### Architecture Diagram